 Although Nikon offered AI to AI-P conversion sets for a fair number of years, today dandelion chips and lens modification sets are only available from third parties.

 The main advantage of chipping a non-cpu lens is that, with the obvious exception of auto-focus, it enables features similar to the ones available with any other cpu lens, such as range finding, minimum, maximum aperture and focal length read-out to EXIF, focus-confirmation, color matrix metering and iTTL flash, among others, including on cameras that cannot meter at all with MF lenses.

-Keep in mind that Nikon cameras from the D7K series and up (D2, D200 and later) are already fully MF compatible.
+Keep in mind that Nikon cameras from the D7K series - with exception of the D7500 - and up (D2, D200 and later) are already fully MF compatible.

 This means that they do not need to communicate with the lens, as long as the user includes lens data (focal length and maximum aperture) in the camera’s data-base (Set-up menu > Non CPU lens data), with the only limitation that aperture cannot be controlled from the command dials, and must be set manually.